cantinilab/scPRINT/docs/index.md

 from scprint2 import scPRINT2
 from scdataloader import DataModule

-# setup a datamodule to train scprint from scratch
+# setup a datamodule to train scprint2 from scratch
 datamodule = DataModule(...)
 # setup a model parameter
-model = scPrint(...)
+model = scPRINT2(...)
 # to train / fit / test the model setup a trainer
 trainer = Trainer(...)
 # call the fit function